 If you sell computers, offer a workshop for several people ("Congratulations!
 You have won!
 So that it doesn't get boring, you have to bring at least four people.
 Who would you like to make happy?").

 If you run a restaurant, you could raffle cooking classes for two.

 Large companies could offer guided tours.
 Or how about football tickets?
 Concert tickets?
 Tickets to the zoo or that great musical coming soon to your city?

 There are no limits to your imagination here.
 Think about it: What could you offer?
-Maybe you would like to combine the raffle with a special day: "On Valentine's Day we raffle ...
-Everyone who visits our shop on that day is automatically entered into the raffle.
-Raffle tickets will be handed out at the cash registers."
+Maybe you'd like to combine the raffle with a special day: "On Valentine's Day, we're giving away ... everyone who visits our store on that day is automatically entered into the raffle.
+Winning tickets will be handed out at the cash registers."
 Such promotions alone generate additional customers.

 If you don't have a shop, you can do the same with your online presence.
 Post the action on Facebook in the form of an event.
 Then invite all your followers to it and ask them to share the event!

 The local environment offers numerous opportunities to present oneself as an expert.
 Be it lectures or free "office hours" at the trade show.
 This way you kill two birds with one stone: